Celto107/lego-borderless-fullscreen-hack/README.md

-# lego-batman-borderless-fullscreen-hack
+# lego-borderless-fullscreen-hack
-A mod ("hack") for Lego Batman that allows you to run the game in borderless fulscreen
+A mod ("hack") originally for Lego Batman that allows you to run the game in borderless fulscreen

 This can be used to fix a bug inwhich cutscenes will freeze for few muniets when they start.
 This bug seems to be caused by Lego Batman's exlusive fullscreen mode.